Introduction

 Organizations can ensure that their resources don’t end up wasting productive hours dealing with the same issues.
 Rather, they can refer to the company portal for known issues with quick tutorials to resolve them.

 They can quickly find help articles, expert advice, and tutorials related to their internal business processes, without struggling.
 This helps them manage daily work assignments with greater efficiency.
-It also acts as a boost to employee morale and engagement at work
+It also acts as a boost to employee morale and engagement at work.

 7 best practices to promote internal knowledge sharing at your company

-1. Offer Spaces for Discussions and Sharing Knowledge
+1. Offer spaces for discussions and sharing knowledge

 Each team needs a dedicated space to share knowledge in a professional setting.
 Whether the team works from home or checks in at the office twice a week, there needs to be a space that facilitates healthy discussions.
 As things stand, teams require the following spaces for internal knowledge sharing.

-• Real-time Collaboration: Working together on documents, projects and reports is an intrinsic need.
+Working together on documents, projects, and reports is an intrinsic need.
 Employees often have to sit together facing the same computer screen as they bounce ideas off each other.
 In a physical office, you just have to drag a chair to your colleague’s workstation but in virtual settings, you need a dedicated collaboration platform.
 Virtual communication tools enable team members to collaborate using real-time video, audio, and screen-sharing, replicating an in-office environment.
 If your company doesn’t have one such platform, it’s time you facilitate it at the earliest.

-• Asynchronous Collaboration: It’s impractical for teams to stay on live video calls throughout the day, they need a space for asynchronous conversations also.
+It’s impractical for teams to stay on live video calls throughout the day, they need a space for asynchronous conversations also.
 These conversations are not instant but allow team members to keep others in the loop even when they might not be present to receive messages.
 Emails are one such example – you’re marked in emails for your reference but you’re mostly not required to check or revert immediately.
 Similarly, asynchronous chat, discussion boards, and reference comments can be used for communicating updates, especially in remote environments.
 This goes a long way in maintaining collaboration quality.

 ProofHub is one such tool that offers real-time, as well as, asynchronous collaboration for remote teams.
 May it be working on real-time documents or discussing ideas over a chat, it works both ways.
 Teams that are looking to boost the quality of internal knowledge sharing can fruitfully use ProofHub for all kinds of communication activities.

-• Easy-access Conference Rooms: Conference room meetings are one of the most frequent avenues for sharing knowledge with co-workers.
+Conference room meetings are one of the most frequent avenues for sharing knowledge with co-workers.
 May it is a Knowledge Transfer meeting or a weekly round-up, a lot of ideas are openly shared with the team members in the conference rooms.
 So, the idea is to make conference rooms easily accessible to employees to promote healthy discussions.
 Work on making your conference rooms widely accessible to employees and reduce the formalities in booking slots or arranging seats.

-2. Take Charge and Show the Way
+2. Take charge and show the way

 It’s easier and more effective to show the way by actions than words.
 While building a culture of knowledge sharing, it’s important to remember that your employees are more susceptible to actionable examples.
 These could be anything from the leadership taking honest initiatives to share useful information in company portals or positively affirming employees who do.
 Measures as simple as sharing a Forbes article that you found educational or a PPT on how you overcame challenges in a recent project can go a long way in igniting the spark.